How to Revive a Dying Fiddle-Leaf Fig

 • Causes.
 Fungal infection caused by damp soil from overwatering or sunburn.

-Fiddle leaf figs grow naturally under the canopy of a tropical rainforest in Africa and therefore are adapted to living in bright, indirect light or some filtered light throughout the day rather then direct sunlight.
+As we have discussed, fiddle leaf figs grow naturally under the canopy of tropical rainforests in Africa and, therefore, are adapted to living in bright, indirect light or some filtered light throughout the day rather than direct sunlight.

-This means the fiddle leaf fig leaves are actually quite sensitive to direct sunlight and can scorch brown as a result of too much light.
+This means the fiddle leaf fig leaves are quite sensitive to direct sunlight and can scorch brown due to too much light.

 Fungal infections such as root rot also cause fiddle leaf figs to turn brown.